Peach State Classic

 -I default to counterplans needing to be functionally and textually competitive.
 However, the way the affirmative determines if the CP meets that burden is the permutation.
 Therefore, when debated equally, a textually legitimate but functionally illegitimate perm is valid.

--I am sympathetic to being time pressed in the 2AC and think the threshold for a sufficient explanation for a perm or solvency deficit in the 2AC is that I was able to reasonably predict the explanation the 1AR gives.
+-I am sympathetic to being time pressed in the 2AC and think the threshold for a sufficient explanation for a perm or solvency deficit in the 2AC is that I am able to reasonably predict the subsequent 1AR explanation.
 However, I am a lot less sympathetic to perms and solvency deficits (especially impacts to solvency deficits) that sound substantially different in the 2AR then they do in the 1AR (or that barely feature in the 1AR but feature prominently in the 2AR).
-While I get this is opposite to your strategic incentives, the earlier you explain your arguments the better for me as a judge, and perms or solvency deficits that are explained thoroughly in the 2AC require less time investment to explain in the 1AR, so there is a cost/benefit calculus you have to take on.
+While this is opposite to your strategic incentives, the earlier you explain your arguments the better for me as a judge, and perms or solvency deficits that are explained thoroughly in the 2AC require less time investment to explain in the 1AR, so there is a cost/benefit calculus you have to take on.

 -By default neg leaning on theory.
 The two most important things to my ballot on a theory argument: 1.
 Win topic side bias AND/OR how this theory argument implicates this topic specifically AND explain the implications of this.
 2. Do impact calc.
 These debates often get messy, so being simple and formulaic is to your benefit.